The attention bottleneck

 But the real bottleneck is attention - and we don’t earn it by playing the same tune as everyone else.

-By taking a creative direction that might be uncomfortable - and holding to it until it becomes your brand’s second skin.
+By taking a creative direction that might be uncomfortable - and holding to it until it becomes part of the brand.

 By making work that feels risky, not just relevant.